GDS Link Alternatives: What Lenders Should Evaluate Instead

 FICO is the heritage name in credit scoring.
 Their decisioning suite exists and is used by enterprise lenders globally, but it’s built on the same enterprise-only model: custom pricing, professional-services delivery, and engineering-led policy management.

-For most SEA lenders, the FICO decisioning suite is priced and structured for a market segment that doesn’t match.
+For most lenders, the FICO decisioning suite is priced and structured for a market segment that doesn’t match.
 Their scores are useful inputs, not a reason to adopt their full platform.
-The same orchestration logic applies: if you use FICO scores, you can bring them into Floowed’s decisioning logic directly.
+The same orchestration logic applies: if you use FICO scores, you can bring them into Floowed’s Decisioning Engine directly, absorbed unchanged.

 Should You Run GDS Link Plus Floowed, or Floowed Alone?

-A small number of larger lenders run GDS Link for one product line (say, a secured mortgage portfolio with high bureau depth requirements) and a separate, lighter decisioning layer for another (BNPL or SME microloans).
-In those cases, adding Floowed for the SMB-accessible products is a practical split.
+A small number of larger lenders run GDS Link for one product line (say, a secured mortgage portfolio with high bureau depth requirements) and a separate, lighter decisioning layer for another (BNPL or microloans).
+In those cases, adding Floowed for the lighter-weight products is a practical split, and Floowed’s document intelligence often earns its place by reading the paperwork the incumbent can’t.

-For the majority of mid-market and growth-stage lenders in SEA, running a single decisioning platform is simpler and cheaper.
+For the majority of lenders, running a single decisioning platform is simpler and cheaper.
 If your portfolio doesn’t require GDS Link’s specific enterprise depth, running Floowed alone is the cleaner choice.
-One policy editor, one data pipeline, one activation path.
+One policy engine, one document pipeline, one activation path.

 If you’re genuinely weighing this split, the what is loan decisioning piece explains what these platforms actually do at the architecture level, which helps clarify which layer you actually need.

-Compare the options in your own stack: book a 45-minute walkthrough.
+Compare the options in your own stack: book a demo.

 Frequently Asked Questions